 Fablehaven series by Brandon Mull (9 – 13 years)

 I endorse this series mostly.
 The last few books got a bit dull for me but I loved the first few.
 Two siblings visit their grandparents who they learn run a mythical creature refuge called Fablehaven.
 Of course, this kids not only discover this secret, but mayhem and adventure ensue.
+Just like the Harry Potter books, there are tons of magical creatures to discover in this series.

-Harry Potter Film Wizardry by Brian Sibley
+Harry Potter Film Wizardry by Brian Sibley (ages 10+)

 My kids love this book!
 It’s a lot of beautiful photos with details from behind the scenes of the movies.